maxtoroq/maxtoroq.github.io/XCST/c/_variable.md

 Global variables are visible to all other components in the containing package.

-## Values and Types of Variables
+## Initialization of Variables

 The value of a variable can be supplied by the `value` attribute or by its contents (child nodes).

+Global variables are initialized lazily when the variable is referenced and evaluated for the first time.
+If not referenced, or if reassigned before evaluating for the first time, then its initialization expression or instructions are never executed.
+The order of global variables is not significant.

+Local variables are initialized when the execution of the program reaches the variable declaration.

-Global variables are always initialized as these are backed by C# fields, which always have a default value.
-Local variables can be left uninitialized by ommiting both the `value` attribute and contents.
+Both global and local variables can be left uninitialized by ommiting both the `value` attribute and contents.
 A value can then be assigned using the [`c:set`](set.html) instruction, or from C# code.

+## Values and Types of Variables

 The type of a variable can be specified by the `as` attribute, or inferred if possible.
 For global variables, type inference does not work when the value is supplied by the `value` attribute.
-This is a limitation of the C# language, which does not allow the use of `var` on fields.

 The table below summarizes.